KoalMCasler/TerminusRefrain/README.md

 A 2D Lovecraftian Step Platformer

-The plan is to make this into a metroidvania style game centered around sound/music, specifically a song the play will use to help them explore the mysterious crumbing city drawn together by the even more mysterious shards of the pillar.
+The plan is to make this into a metroidvania style game centered around sound/music, specifically a song the player will use to help them explore the mysterious crumbing city drawn together by the even more mysterious shards of the pillar.

 # The game so far